-Scheduled lab periods on Monday afternoons and Tuesday mornings will be used by your TA as needed for exam review, office hours, and other discussion.
+Scheduled lab periods on Monday afternoons and Tuesday mornings will be used by your TA for exam review, office hours, and other discussion.

 Exams.
-There will be three in-class exams of 50 minutes each (on October 12, November 14, and December 14) and a two-hour final exam (on December 20 at 12:25 pm).
+There will be three in-class exams of 50 minutes each (on October 9, November 11, and December 11) and a two-hour final exam (on December 18 at 12:25 pm).
 The exams will primarily be based on the material presented in the lectures, and on material illustrated by the assigned problems.
 Exams may also include questions based upon the laboratory material.
 No make-up exams will be given.
 The final exam will be comprehensive, covering topics from the entire semester.

 Grades.
 Exams, problem sets, your research paper/presentation, and laboratory reports will each receive numerical grades.
-The points for the various components are giving a total of 1000 points.
-Final letter grades will be assigned at the end of the semester based on your numerical score, and your participation in the various aspects of the course.
-There is no pre-determined numerical score that is required for an A or any other letter grade.
+The points for the various components are

-Exam I 130
+Exam I 100

-Exam II 115
+Exam II 100

 Exam III 100

-Final exam 230
+Final exam 200

 Problem sets 100

-Research paper 75
+Research paper 100

-Presentation 50
+Presentation 100

 Laboratory 200